gowebly/gowebly/README.md

 needed information, feel free to create an [issue][repo_issues_url] or send a [PR][repo_pull_request_url] to this repository.

-Don't forget to go to the page for your language (current is **English**): [Русский][repo_readme_ru_url], [中文][repo_readme_cn_url], [Español][repo_readme_es_url].
+Don't forget to switch this page for your language (current is **English**): [Русский][repo_readme_ru_url], [中文][repo_readme_cn_url], [Español][repo_readme_es_url].